 3. When should I claim Social Security benefits?

 "I worked with a couple recently who could have been receiving an additional $1,400 a month in spousal benefits for four years.
-That adds up."—Ben Storey, Director, Retirement and Personal Wealth Solutions, Bank of America Merrill Lynch
+That adds up."—Ben Storey, Director, Retirement Thought Leadership, Bank of America

 As you work out a plan for drawing down your retirement income, “it’s important to work with your financial advisor and your tax advisor to know all your options, and to take everything about your personal situation into account,” Storey says.
 “You can look at rules of thumb to get a general idea, but you’re different from anyone else, and your differences need to be factored into any thoughtful decision.”